-The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disaster.
-The District provides for property and liability insurance as a component unit of the City of Fort Bragg, which is a member of the Redwood Empire Municipal Insurance Fund (REMIF), a public entity risk pool currently operating as a common risk management and insurance program for several Northern California municipalities.
-The joint powers formation agreement of REMIF provides that REMIF will be self-sustaining through member premiums for liability insurance and will reinsure through commercial companies for other coverage.
+The Utility is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+The Utility provides property, liability, and worker's compensation insurance through the Redwood Empire Municipal Insurance Fund (REMIF), a public entity risk pool currently operating as a common risk management and self-insurance program for fifteen Northern California municipalities.
+The Utility pays quarterly and annual contributions and premiums to REMIF for its general insurance and self-insurance coverage.
+The joint powers formation agreement of the REMIF provides that the REMIF will self-insurance through member contributions and collect premiums for insurance and reinsurance for liability insurance and other coverage.